preemptive/dasho-samples/java/SpringBean/README.md

 # Spring Bean Handling

 This sample illustrates how _PreEmptive Protection - DashO_ works with Spring Beans.
-It will be compiled via [Ant](http://ant.apache.org), obfuscated with DashO and then both versions should be run side-by-side.
+It will be compiled via [Ant](http://ant.apache.org), obfuscated with DashO and then both the original and obfuscated versions of the application should be run side-by-side.

 ## Setup